 Stephen prayed to Jesus whilst being stoned to death.
 Unlike most translations, the New World Translation uses the word appeal instead of prayer.
 However, the footnote to New World Translation, 1950 edition, states (footnote b: "invocation; prayer").
 The Emphatic Diaglott by Benjamin Wilson and published by the Watchtower Society also refers to "the prayer of Stephen" in its' footnote.
 Regardless of whether Stephen appealed or prayed to Jesus, it is clear what the writer meant.
 The reason the New World Translation is averse to using the word prayer is that it is an indication of worship.

-Can you imagine what would happen today if an elder stood on the platform and prayed to Jesus instead of Jehovah?
+Imagine what would happen today if an Elder closed a meeting in prayer to Jesus instead of Jehovah.

-By current Watchtower teaching, until 1954 Russell and all Jehovah's Witnesses were idolaters, a sin Revelation 21:8 describes as worthy of the second death.
-If that is the case, they cannot be part of the 144,000 heavenly rulers.
+By current Watchtower teaching, Jehovah's Witnesses were idolaters until 1954, a sin Revelation 21:8 describes as worthy of the second death.
+In that case, Russell, Rutherford and all Watchtower followers until 1954 are not part of the 144,000 heavenly rulers.